lucianopereira86/NetCore3-EFCore/README.md

 ```

-Inside the _Startup's ConfigureServices_ method, create a service for the _IUserRepository_ and inject the MySQL connection string into _DBContext_ (don't forget to import the _EntityFrameworkCore_ library):
+Inside the _Startup's ConfigureServices_ method, create a service for the _IUserRepository_ and inject the MySQL connection string (from the _appsettings.json_) into _DBContext_ (don't forget to import the _EntityFrameworkCore_ library):

 ```csharp
 (...)